web2boomer/ruby-clob-client/README.md

-# ruby-clob-client - Work in progress!!!
+# ruby-clob-client

 Ruby client for the Polymarket CLOB.
 Full API documentation can be found [here](https://docs.polymarket.com/developers/dev-resources/main).
 Ported from [py-clob-client](https://github.com/Polymarket/py-clob-client).

+It's a work in progress, not every part of the client has been tested.
+But you can place orders so wen lambo?

 ### Installation